GokulPraveen2001/FashionMnist-Artificial_Intelligence-/README.md

 # Fashion_Mnist:Artificial_Intelligence

-## In this project I have used the Fashion Mnist dataset to predict the diferrent types of clothing using CNN and DNN.
+## In this project I have used the Fashion Mnist dataset to predict the diferrent types of clothing using CNN and DNN with 7 different layers.

 ## I have also implemented various callbacks and has tried predicting using a functional and sequential model.